 Coming up with your mission statement early on keeps this spread from happening.
-A good mission statement helps your company narrow your focus to what you do best, and keeps you focused on why you’re the best at doing that as well.
+A good mission statement helps your company narrow your focus to what you do best.
 With your mission clearly stated and kept top of mind, you can keep everyone in your company aligned to your purpose and fixated on your goals.

 Shape your company culture

-Your company culture affects both your employees and your customers—and you definitely have one, even if you haven’t set out to purposefully create one.
+Your company culture affects both your employees and your customers.
 Clearly outlining your mission helps thoughtfully create an outline for your company culture as a whole.
 Are you driven to improve the world, or create products that will change it, or treat employees and customers alike with dignity?

 Your mission statement should tell external and internal consumers alike what you stand for, what your values are, and what inspires your leaders and employees every day.
 This is the foundation of your company culture.